Skip to main content

 3. Used motor oil can be recycled, re-refined and processed for re-use.

-4. Direct skin contact with motor oil over extended period of time can cause cancer, thus, skin should be protected with gloves, masks and long sleeves.
+4. Direct skin contact with motor oil over an extended period of time can cause cancer, kidney and liver damage; thus, skin should be protected with gloves, masks and long sleeves.

 The above objectives will be achieved by executing the following tasks:

 • Task 1.
-Meet and talk with representatives of the mechanics’ village, local government officials to announce the visit of Duke Team with the mission to educate, create awareness and share their knowledge with them with regards to impact of mismanagement and misuse of motor oil on human health, groundwater, environment and food security.
+Engage with representatives of the mechanics’ village and local government officials to announce the visit of Duke Team with the mission to educate, create awareness and share their knowledge with them with regard to the impact of mismanagement and misuse of motor oil on human health, groundwater, environment and food security.

 • Task 2.
 Possibly visit nearby high schools and engage pupils in classroom discussions to educate them on the impact of used motor oil on human health, environment and food security.
-We will encourage them to talk to their parents about the knowledge gained.
+We will encourage them to pass on the knowledge gained to their parents and households.

 • Task 3.
 Interact with auto-mechanics in a culturally sensitive manner to share knowledge about protection of groundwater, environment, and health.
 Students will engage in shop-to-shop visits.
 The team will be split into two to execute these tasks.